corneltek/esunacq/README.md

 [![Total Downloads](https://poser.pugx.org/corneltek/esunacq/downloads)](https://packagist.org/packages/corneltek/esunacq)

-This payment library isn't tight coupled to the frameworks, models or db connections, you can use this library to build up the forms, verify the response separately.
+This payment library isn't tight coupled to the frameworks, models or db connections, you can use this library to build up the forms or verify the response separately.

 Installation